JvSomeren/spyfall/README.md

 # Meteor Spyfall

+	This repository is a fork of https://github.com/pkoenig10/spyfall

 Spyfall on your mobile device!

-This is the code that currently runs [http://spyfall.crabhat.com](http://spyfall.crabhat.com).
+This is the code that currently runs [https://spyfall.some.re](https://spyfall.some.re).
 It's a simple site built as a learning project, so definitely don't use it as an example of Meteor best practices.
 Pull requests welcome!

 ## Disclaimer